We all know stress affects emotional and mental health, but often the symptoms of stress show up more noticeably in our physical health.

 Stress Awareness Month is a great time to start making some changes to improve your physical health and defend against stressors.

-- Get moving: Not only does exercise and movement release chemicals in the brain that help us feel better, exercising 150 minutes or more a week reduces the risk for cardiovascular disease.
+- Get moving: Getting physical exercise is a healthy way to combat stress.
+Not only does exercise and movement release chemicals in the brain that help us feel better, exercising 150 minutes or more a week reduces the risk for cardiovascular disease.
 In addition to being good for our heart and lungs, movement loosens and soothes tense muscles and sore joints, reducing pain.

 - Eat the rainbow: Food is the primary fuel source for the body, but the foods we choose to eat when stressed can make us feel better or worse.
 Focus on consuming a variety of nutrient-dense foods, which balance blood sugar, strengthen the immune system, and fuel body and mind throughout the day.
 Aim for a variety of colors in fruits and vegetables to get all essential vitamins and minerals.